tambo-ai/tambo-template-vite/README.md

 # Tambo Template

-This is a starter NextJS app with Tambo hooked up to get your AI app development started quickly.
+This is a starter template built with **TanStack Router** and **Vite** with Tambo hooked up to get your AI app development started quickly.

 ## Get Started